 - 1. The maturity of credit extended under the marginal lending facility shall be overnight.
-For counterparties participating directly in TARGET2-Ireland, the credit shall be repaid on the next day on which: (a) TARGET2-Ireland; and (b) the relevant SSSs are operational, at the time at which those systems open. - 2.
+The credit shall be repaid on the next day on which: (a) TARGET-Ireland; and (b) the relevant SSSs are operational, at the time at which those systems open. - 2.
 The interest rate remunerating the marginal lending facility shall be announced in advance by the Eurosystem and shall be calculated as a simple interest rate based on the actual/360 day-count convention.
 The interest rate applied to the marginal lending facility is referred to as the marginal lending facility rate. - 3.
 Interest under the marginal lending facility shall be payable together with repayment of the credit.